iekeng/Store/README.md

 API documentation can be accessed at [127.0.0.1:8000](http://127.0.0.1:8000/).

 ## Time Frame
-Complete the task within 2 hours.
+Complete the task within 3 days.

 ## Evaluation Criteria
 - **Understanding of Requirements**: Ability to interpret business needs and design a functional system with relational data models.